tsgates/arch-wiki-markdown/wiki/Securely_wipe_disk.md

 to a system disk.

-Zero-fill the disk by writing a zero byte to every addressable location on the disk using the /dev/zero stream.
+Zero-fill the disk by writing a zero byte to every addressable location on the disk using the /dev/zero stream. iflag and oflag as below will try to disable buffering, which is senseless for a constant stream.

-    # dd if=/dev/zero of=/dev/sdX bs=4096
+    # dd if=/dev/zero of=/dev/sdX iflag=nocache oflag=direct bs=4096

-or the /dev/random stream:
+Or the /dev/urandom stream:

     # dd if=/dev/urandom of=/dev/sdX bs=4096